 West Virginia will be hosting several elections in 2020, including a governor’s race, state office races, a contest for one US Senate seat, and races for three US House seats.
 The WV general election will be held on Tuesday, November 3, 2020, and its Presidential primary elections were held on June 9, 2020, rescheduled from Tuesday, May 12, 2020, due to COVID-19.

 In order to wager on the WV general elections, you can do so online.
 The top offshore sportsbooks all offer updated 2020 election betting odds as well as plenty of political props to choose from.

 |50% Max $1,000||Visit Site||Review|

-They stay primarily to the center politically and typically hold moderate to slightly right positions on issues.
-This makes West Virginia an ideal Territory for incumbent Donald Trump in 2020.
-West Virginia has voted Republican in four of the last seven presidential elections.
+West Virginia voters tend to stay primarily to the center politically and typically hold moderate to slightly right positions on most issues.
+This makes West Virginia an ideal territory for incumbent Donald Trump in 2020.
+You can bet on the WV 2020 general elections at any reputable offshore political betting site.